UNCTAD’s technical assistance activities to advance a green economy

 NGERs are demand-driven.
 The first step in any NGER project involves an official request from a government to undertake a project.
 UNCTAD then works with a designated national ministry to launch and implement the project.

-To date, UNCTAD has received expressions of interest in NGERs from over twenty countries.
-NGERs have been launched in Ecuador, Vanuatu, Morocco and Ethiopia.
-Another NGER is in preparation in Oman and additional countries will follow in 2016 onwards.
+As of January 2017, UNCTAD has received expressions of interest in NGERs from over twenty countries.
+NGERs have been launched in Ecuador, Vanuatu, Morocco, Ethiopia, Oman, Madagascaar, Lebanon.
+Two other NGERs are in preparation for Kazakhstan and Senegal.

 For more information on NGERs please consult the following:NGER Brief